HomeMy WebLinkAbout1928-10-09 u

 Copy of Kilgour sewer plan for Town Counsel.

-Miscellaneous katters
+Miscellaneous hatters

-was received last.week, and was then turned over to me to get in to h
+was received lastweek, and was then turned over to me to get in to h

 with the Health Inspector and recommend a form of permit to be granted.